e-kwsm/amdsmi/docs/how-to/using-amdsmi-for-python.md

 * `AmdSmiRetryException` : Derives `AmdSmiLibraryException` class and signals device is busy and call should be retried.
 * `AmdSmiTimeoutException` : Derives `AmdSmiLibraryException` class and represents that call had timed out.
-* `AmdSmiParameterException`: Derives base `AmdSmiException` class and represents errors related to invaild parameters passed to functions.
+* `AmdSmiParameterException`: Derives base `AmdSmiException` class and represents errors related to invalid parameters passed to functions.
 When this exception is thrown, err_msg is set and it explains what is the actual and expected type of the parameters.
 * `AmdSmiBdfFormatException`: Derives base `AmdSmiException` class and represents invalid bdf format.

 ## API